palantir/atlasdb/docs/source/configuration/key_value_service_configs/postgres_key_value_service_config.rst

     *    - ``maxConnectionAge``
          - 888
          - ``maxLifetime``
          - The maximum lifetime, in seconds, of a connection in the pool. ``maxLifetime`` is in ``ms``, so we multiply the provided value by 1000.
+STIG O121-C2-016500 and Fedramp requires idle connections are closed within 15 mins.
+Because typically minimum pool sizes are > 0, we may create connections that are never used.
+Hence, this setting needs to be < 15 min - "a few seconds" (recommended in Hikari docs to allow for client side latency): 900 - a dozen = 888.

     *    - ``maxIdleTime``
          - 600